Lommelun/SpeciesGenerator/README.md

 ## Usage:

-Described by passing the `-h|--help` flag when executing the binary.
+Described by passing the `-h|--help` flag when executing the binary

+.